ray-project/ray/doc/source/tune/api_docs/trainable.rst

 With the Function API, you can report intermediate metrics by simply calling ``session.report`` within the provided function.

 .. code-block:: python

+    from ray import tune
+    from ray.air import session

     def trainable(config):
         # config (dict): A dict of hyperparameters.